jayinc/docs/content/slu-examples/semantics.md

 ---
 title: Speechly Annotation Language Semantics
-description: How is a SAL configuration structured?
+description: How are SAL expressions structured, and how do they expand to example utterances?
 weight: 3
 menu:
   sidebar:
-    parent: "Configuring Your Application"
+    parent: "Setting up an AppId"
     title: "SAL Semantics"
 ---
-In this document we first discuss what kind of expressions can be written in a SAL configuration.
+In this document we first discuss what kind of expressions can be written in the Speechly Annotation Language.
 For beginners we recommend to only skim this section and take a glance at the examples.

 Then, we briefly review how SAL [Template expansion](#template-expansion) works.
 This latter part is advanced material that is not relevant for new users.

 # SAL expressions
-A SAL configuration consists of *SAL expressions*.
+A SAL document consists of *SAL expressions*.
 A SAL expression is either
 - an *Example utterance*,
 - a *Template*,
 - a *Partial template*, or
 - a *Variable definition*.

-Every line in a SAL configuration must define an *Example utterance*, a *Template*, or a *Variable definition*.
+Every line in a SAL document must define an *Example utterance*, a *Template*, or a *Variable definition*.

 Importantly: A *Partial template* may only appear as part of a *Template*, but not by itself.